DECODEproject/whitepaper/hardware_supports.md

 **Semantic Understanding** Once data is normalised it is important to understand the meaning of the data.
 To add this understanding you could use an ontology such as the M3-Lite (http://ontology.fiesta-iot.eu/ontologyDocs/m3-lite.owl#).

-An example of a tool that provides this approach is the device-hub software offered by thingful.
+An example of a tool that provides this approach is the device-hub software offered by Thingful.
 The tool is available at [https://github.com/thingful/device-hub](https://github.com/thingful/device-hub)